apendley/TPCodeaExamples/readme.md

 Example projects for Codea TexturePacker exporters (TPCodea) and tpBatch.lua.

-##Importing example sprite sheet into Codea
+##Importing example sprite sheet texture into Codea
 ###Import via copy/paste
 1. Open https://github.com/apendley/TPCodeaExamples/blob/master/assets/SmallWorldSprites%402x.png in Mobile Safari, and copy the image to the clipboard
 2. Import the copied image into Codea.
 Make sure to name it "SmallWorldSprites" (without the @2x suffix), and make sure the Retina option is selected, so Codea will create the non-retina version.